LogtalkDotOrg/logtalk.org/_pages/running_developer_versions.md

 ## Switching between installed versions

 If you want to run both stable and development versions of Logtalk on a POSIX system, you may instead keep the default values for the environment variables `LOGTALKHOME` and `LOGTALKUSER` and use the `logtalk_version_select` command to switch between installed versions.
-Simply perform a `git clone` of the Logtalk development version and install it by following the steps:
+Simply perform a `git clone` of the Logtalk development version and install it by following these steps:

 ```shell
 $ cd lgt3git/scripts